anonymmouscoder/codingteam-config/README.md

 # Plus UI v2.7.0

-🥇 Plus UI is a modern and user-friendly Blogger Template offering a lot of customisable Plugins.
+🥇 Plus UI is a modern and user-friendly Blogger Template offering a lot of customizable Plugins.
 We have made a lot of changes in version 2.7 based on your suggestions.
-We have fixed some bugs in this version as well as optimised the overall experience.
+We have fixed some bugs in this version as well as optimized the overall experience.

 [![GitHub Release Date](https://img.shields.io/github/release-date/fineshop/plus-ui)](https://www.fineshopdesign.com/plus-ui/releases)
 [![GitHub plus-ui.json version](https://img.shields.io/badge/dynamic/json?url=https://raw.githubusercontent.com/fineshop/plus-ui/2.7.0/plus-ui.json&label=version&query=product.version&color=blue)](https://www.fineshopdesign.com/plus-ui/versions)